 Supporting Causes that are Part of God’s Movement

-“I think your truest self surfaces when you practice the discipline of giving,” First UMC Lubbock Rev. Dr. Craig Curry shared.
+“...Your truest self surfaces when you practice the discipline of giving,” First UMC Lubbock Rev. Dr. Craig Curry shared.
 “That self is transformed by what love has really done to us.
-God calls us together to accomplish his will on earth and our resources are his.
+God calls us together to accomplish His will on earth and our resources are His.
 As we give ourselves away, this new self blossoms, and we grow in our trust that God will replenish us.”

 For a man who surrendered to his call at the age of fourteen and began tithing 10% of his income in college, Craig is no stranger to the act of giving oneself over to God’s work in the world.
 It was something ingrained during his childhood, as it was modeled by his parents and grandparents.
 Now, it is a value he models for others.

 “In college, when I was giving $5 a week and only making $50 as the Youth Director at First UMC Plainview, that was hard.
 The older I became, though, the more I learned about sacrificial giving, going beyond a tithe, and supporting causes I sensed were part of God’s movement.”

 We are grateful that the TMF Leadership Ministry is a place that Craig sees God working.

 While Craig believes much of the UMC is functioning within a leadership vacuum, a detrimental state considering that leadership is a catalyst for effectiveness, resilience, and growth.
 He also believes TMF is being faithful to address this vacuum by investing in leaders through our Leadership Ministry.